Brownian particles in nonequilibrium baths

 - Up to 100-fold enhanced rotational diffusion of drifting particles

-- About one-million-fold increased Magnus forces
+- Presence of about one-million-fold increased Magnus forces

 Proposed Experiments